ethankim00/ethankim00.github.io/_posts/2020-11-2-Xgboost_Part1.md

 $$
 L(\phi) = \sum_il(\hat{y}_i, y) + \sum_k \Omega (f_k)
 $$
+{% endraw %}
+{% raw %}
+$$
 \Omega (f) = \gamma T + \frac{1}{2} \lambda||w||^2
 $$
+{% endraw %}
 Here T is the number of leaf nodes.
 In this example, we are using l1 regression
-{% endraw %}

 In the xgboost algorithm we sequentially fit a series of learners.
 At a specific step, the loss will depend on the previous models output as well as the current models updates:
 {% raw %}